By Roy Burner - Minister of the Gospel

 Scripture reveals that this is the condemnation, that light (or the Lord Jesus Christ) is come into the world, and men loved darkness rather than light, because their deeds were evil (John 3:19).
 Those in darkness are walking on the wrong side of fence rather than under the protective hand of God.

-Scripture shows one the fallacy for having rejected such a provision (as the Parable of the Vineyard revealed): He that believes on the Son (the Lord Jesus Christ) has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides on him (John 3:36).
+Scripture shows one the fallacy for having rejected such a provision: He that believes on the Son (the Lord Jesus Christ) has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides on him (John 3:36).

 We all were at one time on the wrong side of fence (outside the realm of safety) (1 Peter 2:9) until we came to the acknowledgement of the glorious Gospel of Christ.
 Then through acceptance of Jesus Christ as Lord and Savior we become a part of God's kingdom!